ClementNerma/Rave/docs/master.md

 When assigning a value to a mutable or a constant that may throw an error, we face the following problem: as we cannot simply do `val constant = divideInt(a, b);` because `divideInt` may throw an error, we have first to declare the constant, then to make the assignment inside a `try` block, and catch errors in a `catch` block.

 To simplify this process, we can perform an _inline catching_.
-It consists in trying to evaluate an expression and, if that doesn't work, get the `none` value.
+It consists in trying to evaluate an expression and, if that doesn't work, get the `None` value.
 Showcase:

 ```rave
 val num = try? divideInt(a, b); // ?int
 ```

 If the division works, it will return its value holded by an optional type.
-Else (if `b` is equal to `0`), `num` will get the `none` value.
+Else (if `b` is equal to `0`), `num` will get the `None` value.
 This makes the constant having the `?int` type.

 ### Custom error classes